-It is incumbent on the supplier to determine the correct Member State of supply, i.e. where the customer "belongs", or where appropriate, where the service is used and enjoyed by the customer.
+It is incumbent on the supplier to determine the correct Member State of supply, i.e. where the customer "belongs" or, where appropriate, where the service is used and enjoyed by the customer.

 There are particular rules to be applied for determining where a customer is located and accordingly where the VAT must be accounted for.
 The new EU Regulation 1042/2013 provides for particular presumptions and scenarios which a supplier must adhere to in determining where a supply takes place.
-Obviously consumers move around, and may be receiving the service far from home, for example on a mobile device, and there need to be rules to enable suppliers to know where to account for the VAT, if it is otherwise uncertain.
+Obviously consumers move around and may be receiving the service far from home, for example on a mobile device, and there needs to be rules to enable suppliers to know where to account for the VAT, if it is otherwise uncertain.

 The main rules are as follows:

-When services are provided at a location such as a telephone box, internet café, wi-fi hotspot or similar, where the recipient must be physically present in order for the service to be rendered to him, the presumption is that the customer belongs at that location (and so that is where the place of supply takes place.)
-If the location is on board a ship, aircraft

-- or train travelling within the EU, the country of departure is deemed the country where the supply takes place; - Where services are supplied via a residential fixed land line, the place of supply shall be wherever the fixed land line is installed; - Where services are supplied through a mobile network against subsequent collection of payment, the place of supply shall be wherever is the mobile country code of the SIM card; - Where services are supplied needing a fixed viewing card, the place of supply shall be the place to which the viewing card is sent with a view to it being used
+- When services are provided at a location such as a telephone box, internet café, wi-fi hotspot or similar, where the recipient must be physically present in order for the service to be rendered to the customer, the presumption is that the customer belongs at that location (and so that is where the place of supply takes place.)
+If the location is on board a ship, aircraft or train travelling within the EU, the country of departure is deemed to be the country where the supply takes place. - Where services are supplied via a residential fixed land line, the place of supply shall be wherever the fixed land line is installed. - Where services are supplied through a mobile network against subsequent collection of payment, the place of supply shall be wherever is the mobile country code of the SIM card. - Where services are supplied needing a fixed viewing card, the place of supply shall be the place to which the viewing card is sent with a view to it being used there.

-To rebut the presumptions, a supplier needs to obtain three pieces of non-contradictory evidence to identify where the customer actually belongs, i.e. has his permanent address or usually resides (and therefore where is the place of supply).
-If the presumptions do not apply, the supplier requires two pieces of noncontradictory evidence to identify residence.
-The nonexclusive list comprises:
+To rebut the presumptions, a supplier needs to obtain three pieces of non-contradictory evidence to identify where the customer actually belongs, i.e. where the customer has his or her permanent address or usually resides (and therefore where is the place of supply).

+If the presumptions do not apply, the supplier requires two pieces of non-contradictory evidence to identify residence.
+The non-exclusive list comprises:

-- Customer details such as billing address; - IP address of the device used by the customer or any method of geolocation; - Bank details such as the location of the bank account used or the customer's billing address; - The mobile country code of the customer's SIM card - The location of the residential fixed land line through which the service is supplied; and - Other commercially relevant information that is obtained by the supplier.
+- customer details such as billing address; - IP address of the device used by the customer or any method of geolocation; - bank details such as the location of the bank account used or the customer's billing address; - the mobile country code of the customer's SIM card; - the location of the residential fixed land line through which the service is supplied; and - other commercially relevant information that is obtained by the supplier.

-Currently, HMRC and the Dutch tax authority accept that a business making B2C supplies can rely on the customer's self-declaration for where he resides combined with a reasonable level of verification.
-That verification can include the postal address for goods delivered, or verification of payment method (i.e. bank account details).
+Currently, the UK and Dutch tax authorities accept that a business making B2C supplies can rely on the customer's self-declaration for where the customer resides combined with a reasonable level of verification.
+That verification can include the postal address for goods delivered, or verification of payment method (ie bank account details).
 Building verification processes capturing these indicators into a supplier's IT system will need to be considered.
 The new Regulation includes the presumption that customers are non-business if they cannot provide a valid VAT number.